deternan/Light-tools/README.md

-Each function was implemented by both programming languages
+Each function was implemented by Java programming language

-1. Java
-2. Python

 ## Application
  1. subtitle